 Cherie was pouring steamed milk over a double espresso when her father appeared at the café dressed in a form-fitting orange anorak jacket, stonewashed designer jeans and millennial sneakers.
 The pegs in his scalp testified to a recent hair transplant and he had obviously undergone a mid-life crisis facelift, his face tighter than a bongo, like one of those aging Las Vegas singers.

-Her parents had gone through a bitter divorce battle when she was ten.
-Except for child support payments and obligatory holidays, he had basically been absent from her life.
+Cherie’s parents had gone through a bitter divorce battle when she was ten.
+Except for child support payments and obligatory holidays, her father had basically been absent from her life.
 He waved at her from the door and tried to act cool and friendly with her co-workers, who gave one another eye rolls.
 His pretense was as fake as his facelift.
 She cringed when he cracked a lame joke with her roommate Peg.

 “Dad, why are you here?
 You’re disturbing our work.”